jongpie/NebulaLogger/README.md

     private String originalTransactionId;

     public Database.QueryLocator start(Database.BatchableContext batchableContext) {
-        // Each batchable method runs in a separate transaction
+        // Each batchable method runs in a separate transaction,
-        // ...so store the first transaction ID to later relate the other transactions this.originalTransactionId = Logger.getTransactionId();
+        // so store the first transaction ID to later relate the other transactions this.originalTransactionId = Logger.getTransactionId();

         Logger.info('Starting BatchableLoggerExample');